shipshapecode/ember-3d-nav/README.md

 `multiColor (optional)`

 `nav-container` accepts a parameter `multiColor`, which is a boolean.
 You can set `multiColor` to true, which will enable class names like `color-1`, `color-2`, `color-3` etc. on the nav-marker, so you can specify different colors for the indicator.

-`totalNavItems (required)`

-`nav-container` accepts a parameter `totalNavItems`, which is an integer.
-This is a number indicating how many nav items you have.
-It allows the width of the marker to be calculated dynamically. **Be sure to set `$n-nav-items` in your `app.scss` file (or wherever your Sass variables are stored) as well.**

 You currently must define your links in an array, so we can easily determine the selected index.
 Each item must have a `type`, `text` and `href` or `linkTo`.
 Please see the following example: